By: Jeremy Neisser

 Most people think running is the only way to prepare for a 5k race, and this is partially true, as there is no form of exercise more specific to running/racing a 5k than actually running.

-However, there are definitely other activities you can include to optimize performance, recovery, and injury prevention while you are training.
+However, there are definitely other activities you can include to optimize performance, recovery, and risk of injury and injury prevention while you are training.

 These can all play a part in your recovery days if you want to just increase circulation through your body without any extra impact.